eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/prerequisites/prerequisites.md

 #### Install insomnia

 If you want a powerful API client that simplifies the process of building, debugging, and testing APIs, you may want to install Insomnia.
 (An other alternativ ist Postmann).
-However for the tutorial we currently do not need the an APIU client, as we will use curl. ut if you want you can just install Insomnia as follows:
+However for the tutorial we currently do not need an API client, as we will use curl.
+But if you want you can just install Insomnia as follows:

 ```bash
 sudo apt-get update